IPL-UV/IPL-UV.github.io/content/people/alumni/juan_gutierrez.md

   img: juan.webp
 ---

-In my PhD I applied advanced contrast perception models as regularization functionals to solve inverse problems such as image restoration and motion estimation and studied their connection to image statistics.
+When I was at ISP, in my PhD, I applied advanced contrast perception models as regularization functionals to solve inverse problems such as image restoration and motion estimation and studied their connection to image statistics.